tw-haiven/haiven/docs/knowledge_packs.md

 ```

-### 1. Change "business_context" and "architecture" knowledge snippets
+### 1. Add and change contexts

-The minimum of knowledge you should set up for prompts to work are the static snippets for `business_context.md` and `architecture.md`.
+The minimum of knowledge you should set up for prompts to work are the static context snippets for `domain.md` and `architecture.md`.
 These should describe the team's domain context and the team's architecture at a high level, in 2, maybe max 3 paragraphs.

 These snippets will be included in every prompt that references them, so they will be a part of the prompt size every time!
 Therefore you should think about how to concisely describe the business context and architecture, and use the important key words to give the AI good pointers about what you're working on.